Discovering...

 Morocco has solid mobile coverage in cities and along major highways.
 A local SIM card is cheap, fast, and the single best way to stay connected during your trip.

 Passport required.
 Takes 10 minutes at the airport or any carrier shop.
-Staff handle activation.
+Staff handle activation for you.

 A 15-30 day data plan with 15-25 GB costs from 70-200 MAD ($7-$20 USD).
 Enough for maps, messaging, and calls.